KEY POINTS

-Moving house is stressful: you have to organise removalists, update your details and ensure you’ve set up electricity for the moment you walk through the doors of your new home.
+Moving house is stressful: you have to organise removalists, update your details and ensure you’ve set up electricity the moment you walk through the doors of your new home.

 Despite what may be your best efforts to avoid your energy company most of the time, you will have to get in contact when you move properties.
 Fortunately, electricity and gas retailers have generally made this a simple and hassle-free process.
 Here’s how to get power and gas set up at your new home.